Peterclark1996/s2ts/README.md

 }
 ```

+## Usage
+Once installed you can run with the start command
 Start running s2ts
 ```shell
 npm run start
 ```

-While running, s2ts will automatically look for any files in your scripts folder `Counter-Strike Global Offensive/content/csgo_addons/<map-name>/scripts`, and automatically compile then save them to `Counter-Strike Global Offensive/game/csgo_addons/<map-name>/scripts`.
+While running, s2ts will look for any file updates in your `/scripts` folder `Counter-Strike Global Offensive/content/csgo_addons/<map-name>/scripts`, and automatically compile then save them to `Counter-Strike Global Offensive/game/csgo_addons/<map-name>/scripts`.

 To start writing a script, create a file with the `.vts` extension in your `/scripts` folder.
-The contents of this file should start with the types reference, and then an import for Instace from cspointscript.
+The contents of this file should start with the types reference, and then an import for Instance from cspointscript.
 A script might look something like this:

 ```ts
 /// <reference types="s2ts/types/cspointscript" />